Gjanany/Data1700oblig3/README.md

 # Data1700oblig3
 Kinobillett netpro

-This repository contains a program for buying cinema tickets through database using SpringBoot and JQuery.
+This repository contains a program for buying cinema tickets through a database using SpringBoot and JQuery.